icpc/na-rocky-mountain-web/docs/byu/index.md

 ## COMPUTING ENVIRONMENT

-Each team will get one Linux virtual machine with the following configuration.
+Each team will get one Linux virtual machine with a configuration like the [world-finals environment](https://icpc.baylor.edu/worldfinals/programming-environment).

 ```
 Ubuntu 16.04 running on an i7-4790@3.6GHz with 4GB ram
 Atom, CLion, Emacs, Geany, IDEA, Netbeans, PyCharm, VIM, Visual Studio Code
 Java 1.8
 gcc/g++ 7.3
-Python 2.7 and 3.6
+Python 3.6.8
 Kotlin 1.2
 ```